bibanon/Coreboot-ThinkPads/3-Flashrom-Patching.md

 2. If a `factory.bin` file *was created*, your chip may be an autodetected `Atmel` chip, common in T60 systems.
 No patching is required for this chip, so now you can flash Coreboot safely.
 If it was *not created*, try the other check methods.

 3. (optional, for research purposes) If your output contains the lines below, it is an Atmel `0711 26DF161 SU`.
-If your output does not match, you may still continue; just report it for the benefit of all.
+If your output does not match, visually identify your BIOS chip before proceeding so that we can add it to our list.

     (grab it from a T60 planar)